m0ter/privatebin-cli/README.md

 output: rich
 ```

-If the config has burn: true and you want to override you can do that by passing false `--burn=false`
+If the config has burn: true and you want to override you can do that by passing false `--burn false`

 Run the binary
 ```bash